tytydraco/yessleep/out/If_you_see_something_strange_on_Fairview_lane_just_keep_driving.md

 Elvis was still going on about how he loved someone too much, and I took great pleasure turning the volume dial till it clicked, killing him again.

 What was it?
-It almost looked like road kill now, but before...
+It almost looked like a run down animal now.
+But before...
 Before it was…

 Tap, tap, tap.

 The sound startled me, but it was just Jesse, knocking on the glass with the crowbar.
 She signalled for me to come out.
-My shoes hit the ground softly, lock-up keys betraying me, jangling on their chain.
+My shoes hit the ground softly, but my lock-up keys betrayed me, jangling on their chain.

-I whispered.
+I whispered to Jesse.
 “Jesus Christ, you nearly gave me a heart attack, babe.”

 She mouthed, “you should’ve seen your face.
 It was priceless.”
 Then she held a finger to her mouth, to say “Hush!”